clux/facemaulers/recaps/123-kiansalee-attacks.md

   * gw: cleric to restore spell slots
   * mordai: bless
   * party: heal mages

-level finishes?
-- could do this at stage 3 kiaransalee
-- tho maybe feels a bit insulting to have a god level deus ex machina
-- give mordai his 4th EB blast at the end
-- give gw some smite slots back
-- Moradin Clerics to Holy Weapon them

 REMEMBER:
 - music replacement in [[music]] and [[neverwinter-end-battle]] doc